usmanity/redirector/README.md

 - After 5 seconds, the tab will automatically close.
 (This might not work if you're pasting the link yourself but when it's clicked from somewhere else, it *should*)

+### Use cases

+Redirect app scheme specific URLs from websites and apps that prohibit these.
+Notion and Google Docs do this, I'm sure others out there do this too.

+An example would be create a new task in Things.app:
+1. Append the app scheme: `?redirect=things:///`
+2. Add the task as described within the Things docs: `?redirect=things:///add?title=get%20oat%20milk`.

+You can learn more about Things' URL schemes here: https://culturedcode.com/things/support/articles/2803573/

 ---

 ## Host it yourself